Frequently asked Questions:

 22. Are there programs offered in the winter and summer for my child?

 Winter indoor games (in the Sachem Gyms) are available for an additional nominal registration fee during the winter for children registered to intramurals in the under 7 & 8 age groups only.
 You will receive an email about this program after the fall season ends.
 Summer camps are run on our fields through Challenger Soccer Academy.
 Summer programs are advertised and posted prior to the end of the spring season.
 Registration is handled through Challengers website.

 23. How are intramurals teams selected?

 Teams are created by SYSL trustees randomly at the U5, U6, and U7 age groups.
-At U8 and U9, we ask our coaches to rate the players based on various criteria.
+At U8, we ask our coaches to rate the players based on various criteria.
 Teams are created with players of equal ratings to ensure fair and competitive games throughout the program.